cristiandouce/render/Readme.md

 # render

   Template render utility.
-It takes a `template` compiling function and a `locals` object as parameters and calls the first after merging current locals.
-It also allows setting `globals` by using `render.set`.
+It takes a `template` compiling function and a `locals` object as parameters and calls the first with the second.
+It also allows setting `globals` by using `render.set` which gets merged at every call.

 ## Installation